tichristian/Git-Tutorial/README.md

 nano into that file, and enter the names of files and dirs you want to ignore
 example:

-# Ignore these directories
+'# Ignore these directories
 directory_name/

-# Ignore these files
+'# Ignore these files
 filename
-*.file extention (for multiple files)
+'*.file extention (for multiple files)

 5)
 Create a new branch